High-Throughput-Experimentation/ADSS-SI/README.md

 # ADSS-SI
-Data tables and plotting code for BiVO4 and NiSb2O6 libraries measured using (ADSS) in (DOI+link)
+Data tables and plotting code for BiVO4 and NiSb2O6 libraries measured using (ADSS) described in (DOI+link)

 ## Notebook environment setup
 ### Requirements: